Taboo, or: The Persecution of Dissenters

 According to Georg Jellinek’s three-element theory (also known as the three-element theory), the state is a social entity whose constitutive features are characterised by a territory surrounded by borders (state territory), a group of people residing there as a core population (state people), and a state authority ruling on this territory.

-I’ll also point out that the more ‘controversial’ aspects in the above relation are not by Mr. Sellner but from whoever wrote the Wikipedia entry.
+I’ll also point out that the more ‘controversial™’ aspects in the above relation are not by Mr. Sellner but from whoever wrote the Wikipedia entry.

 Having established that, of course I shall note that Mr. Sellner has ‘ties’ to ‘far right-wing’ individuals and groups, including convicted Neonazi Gottfried Küssel and Götz Kubitschek.
 In 2006, Mr. Sellner and someone else attached stickers with the swastika to the synagogue in Baden near Vienna, which was done in reaction to David Irving’s conviction by an Austrian court.
 Mr. Sellner was not convicted of anything, as the prosecution was fine with ‘100 hours of community service’.